mobius-software-ltd/pyton3-dtls/README.md

 As of release 1.2.0, PyDTLS is tested on Ubuntu 16.04 LTS as well as Microsoft Windows 10, using CPython 2.7.13.

+This version was transformed to run under Python 3.5.2, Ubuntu 16.04